kgoedecke/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Sketch Style Master](https://github.com/aparajita/sketch-style-master), by Aparajita Fishman: Sketch plugin for renaming shared styles
+- [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
+The plugin allow to sync the artboards with the boards in one click
+- [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
+- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
+Translate and preview any design with ease
+- [Awesome Ipsums](https://github.com/inVoltag/awesome-ipsums), by Aurélien Grimaud: Generate ipsums from an external Google spreadsheet.
+Make these datas collaborative!
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
-- [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [States](https://github.com/edenvidal/states), by Eden Vidal: Create different artboard states and switch between them easily
-- [Sketch Style Master](https://github.com/aparajita/sketch-style-master), by Aparajita Fishman: Sketch plugin for renaming shared styles
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
-- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
-Translate and preview any design with ease
 - [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan:
 - [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Overflow](https://overflow.io), by proto.io: Overflow is the world’s first user flow diagramming tool tailored for designers.
 It empowers designers to design, present and share beautiful user flow diagrams that tell a story.
-- [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
-The plugin allow to sync the artboards with the boards in one click
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽